 3) Another police clearance rejection reason is: If you are not of good character.
-Definition of good character may be different in your host country.
+The definition of good character may be different in your host country.

-We have seen Nigerians who were deported from another country because the host country do not see them as being of good character.
+We have seen Nigerians who were deported from another country because the host country does not see them as being of good character.

 4) If you escaped justice in another country, you may not be allowed into another country.